Pedal Me

+In February 2024, Pedalme entered administration wiping out all of its shareholders citing unpaid tax bills.
+The company was bought out of administration by a number of existing shareholders, but crowdfunding backers were not included in the deal.

 Coronavirus lockdown

 During the lockdown in April and May 2020, Pedal Me partnered with Lambeth Council to deliver 10,000 care packages to the individuals and families most in need.
 This was the largest operation conducted in Pedal Me's history, and perhaps the single largest e-cargo bike logistics operation in the UK.
 In total, the Pedal Me fleet covered over 20,000 km to distribute nearly 10,000 packages, moving around about 150,000 kg across the borough of Lambeth.

 In December 2020, Pedal Me said that they were opening a 6,500sq ft warehouse in Zone 1 to support their freight operations.

-In February 2021, Pedal Me offered free rides to Londoners going to and from their Covid vaccinations.
+In February 2021, Pedal Me offered free rides to Londoners going to and from their COVID vaccinations.